conanc/CV/README.md

 + AWS
 + Heroku
 + Docker

-## Methodology

-+ TDD / BDD
-+ Agile (Scrum, XP, Kanban)
-+ Lean
 + Microservices

 # Experience

 ## Head of Product Engineering, [Cervest](https://cervest.earth)
-### London, 02/2019 - Today
+### London, 03/2019 - Today

 As the second engineer in the company I've been involved in our product journey from an early stage, and have taken on the responsibility of running the Product Engineering team.
-We deliver the client-facing applications, which includes a heavy data visualisation element.
-We present historical and forecast data from third parties and our Science team to our users to enable sustainable land use decision-making.
-I find myself variously recruiting, acting as scrum master, mentoring, defining requirements with the Product team, engaging in user research and taking an active hand in our company culture and direction, as well as ensuring successful design and implementation of our core systems.
-As it's a small company I've also been involved in building our data pipelines that run highly intensive batch jobs to process remote sensing (satellite) data for the entire globe.
+We deliver the client-facing applications, whose purpose is primarily to deliver sophisticated visualisations.
+We present historical and forecast data to our users to enable sustainable decision-making and risk analysis for land-based assets.
+I find myself variously recruiting, mentoring, acting as scrum master, defining requirements with the Product team, engaging in user research and taking an active hand in our company culture and direction, as well as ensuring successful design and implementation of our core systems.
+As it's a small company I've been involved in building our data pipelines that run highly intensive batch jobs to process remote sensing (satellite) data for the entire globe.
+I also have a hand in our comms, mission, product strategy and cultural expression.

-Tech stack: Clojure(Script) / Datomic / Material Components Web / SASS / Heroku / PostGIS / Docker / lots of AWS
+Tech stack: Clojure(Script) / Datomic / Material Design / SASS / Heroku / PostGIS / Docker / lots of AWS

 ## Technical Lead, [Entrepreneur First](https://www.joinef.com)
 ### London, 06/2017 - 03/2019